bryon82/SailwindRadFixes/README.md

 ## NPC Fixes

-* Shop keepers and other NPCs in Gold Rock City, Sage Hills, Happy Bay, Eastwind, and Chronos not following the sundown schedule.
+* Shop keepers and other NPCs in Gold Rock City, Sage Hills, Happy Bay, Eastwind, and Chronos not following the sunset schedule.
 * Not being able to buy anything in the Sage Hills inn at night.

 ## General Fixes